 Administration is a procedure designed to give an entity breathing space, with a view to either a rescue or a restructure or to allow for a better outcome for all creditors than a liquidation.
-The objectives of a administration (in order of priority) are:
+The statutory objectives of an administration (in order of priority) are:

 a rescue of the company as a going concern

 a better outcome for creditors as a whole than would be likely if the company were wound up